 If you’re an up and coming artist looking to build cachet, landing a premiere on an influential site can be a great way to build up your stature.
 Offering a blog exclusive content is an excellent way to get a site to feature you, who normally wouldn’t.
 There are quite a few sites who will only feature an artist they’ve never heard of through a premiere.
 If one of your goals is to get a particular site’s stamp of approval and tap into their readership and social following, offering them a premiere might be the best way to do it.

-A premiere can also expand the lifespan of a release.
+A music premiere can also expand the lifespan of a release.
+Building this into your overall marketing strategy is key.
 If you premiere an album stream one day and a week later make the album available for purchase that’s twice the amount of times you can hype up a release.